-PuttgardenβRΓΈdby: The Shortcut to Copenhagen and Sweden
+Puttgarden–Rødby: a useful shortcut to Copenhagen and Sweden

 Map: ferry routes Puttgarden-Rodby and Rostock-Gedser

 You can zoom in and out and view the routes in the ports within our map.
-You can see both the route from Puttgarden to RΓΈdby and the route from Rostock to Gedser.
+You can see both the route from Puttgarden to Rødby and the route from Rostock to Gedser.

-About the Puttgarden to Rodby ferry
+About the Puttgarden–Rødby ferry

-The Crossing in Brief
+The crossing in brief

-- Route: Germany (Puttgarden) β Denmark (RΓΈdby)
+- Route: Puttgarden in Germany to Rødby in Denmark

 - Operator: Scandlines

-Sailing Schedule for PuttgardenβRΓΈdby Ferry
+Sailing Schedule for Puttgarden-Rødby Ferry

-The PuttgardenβRΓΈdby ferry is one of Europeβs most popular crossings, operating day and night with departures every 30 minutes.
+The Puttgarden-Rødby ferry is one of Europe’s most popular crossings, operating day and night with departures every 30 minutes.
 Ferries leave:

 - Quarter past the hour